WarrenSoliva/WD-Resume/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

+This project is all about my resume.
+The purpose of this project is create a website that can be operated as a resume.
+The key components of my project is firstly building the profile section, then the discription of the profile.
+Secondly i created the body which contains skills, education, certification, experience, and interest.
+Lastly for the footer, contact, contact description, and social.
+Then i use CSS to style the structure that i made.
+The technology used is HTML AND CSS, HTML is used to create structure, and CSS is used to design the HTML structure.

 Guiding Question:
 - What is the project
 - Whats the purpose